famsf/4d-mysqldump/README.md

 Todo
 ----
-1. A 'test' option to list all problem tables/columns
+1. A 'test' option to list all problem tables/columns.
-2. An 'include binary' option to dump picture/blob data
+2. An 'include binary' option to dump picture/blob data.
-3. Output the warnings/notices via stderr instead of PHP's trigger_error
+3. Output the warnings/notices via stderr instead of PHP's trigger_error.
-4. Export 4D foreign key constraints
+4. Export 4D foreign key constraints for 4D Subtables.
 5. Add comments to tables describing missing columns.
 6. Add comments to columns describing foreign keys.
+7. Load h/u/p from ~/.4d.conf.
+8. Error for missing extension.
+9. Allow queries to be run?
-7. Rewrite the whole thing in C!
+9. Rewrite the whole thing in C!
 (Probably not)